telefonicaid/iotagent-json/README.md

 If you want to contribute to the project, check out the [Development section](#development) and the [Contribution guidelines](./docs/contribution.md).

 ## <a name="installation"/> Installation
-There are two ways of installing the MQTT IoT Agent: using Git or RPMs.
+There are two ways of installing the JSON IoT Agent: using Git or RPMs.

 ### Using GIT
 In order to install the TT Agent, just clone the project and install the dependencies: